Dr Michael Snyder on Using health Data to Keep People Healthy

 At Stanford he’s focused on using big data to transform the healthcare industry, so that it focuses less on reacting to illness and more on proactively lengthening people’s healthy lifespans.

 Snyder is like me in that he’s convinced that smartwatches and other wearable devices are going to be an important source of health data.
 If everyone had one, we could probably detect health problems a lot earlier and make better lifestyle decisions thanks to health data.

 In fact, about halfway through the interview you’ll hear Snyder explain how his own wearable devices have gotten him out of some personal health scrapes.
 In the middle of one flight to Norway, Snyder says his heart rate went up and his blood oxygen went down.
 Before his flight even landed, he’d correctly diagnosed himself with Lyme disease and was able to get an antibiotic that quickly cleared out the infection.

-Later, during the height of the covid pandemic in the U.S., Snyder’s lab proved that about three-quarters of the time, they could predict which FitBit users would develop covid symptoms based solely on heart rate data from their devices.
+Later, during the height of the covid pandemic in the U.S., Snyder’s lab proved that about three-quarters of the time, they could predict which FitBit users would develop covid symptoms based solely on heart rate health data from their devices.

 The medical establishment hasn’t always been receptive to this kind of science.
-And the era of data-driven collaboration between patients and their doctors has been a long time coming.
+And the era of health data-driven collaboration between patients and their doctors has been a long time coming.
 But thanks to better technology and the impact of the pandemic, Snyder thinks it’s finally arriving now.